fuzzball-muck/fuzzball/README_DOCKER.md

 ## Terminating the container

-Either implementation of the running Fuzzball Docker container respect the ```fbmuck``` binary's kill signals, when run as described in this document.
+Either implementation of the Fuzzball Docker containers respect the ```fbmuck``` binary's kill signals, when run as described in this document.

-Both the ```Dockerfile``` and ```docker-compose.yaml``` files contain lines which you can uncomment to leverage SIGUSR2 (if you wish the database to be saved before container shutdown).
+Both the ```Dockerfile``` and ```docker-compose.yaml``` files contain lines which you can uncomment to leverage SIGUSR2, if you wish the database to be saved before container shutdown.
 Otherwise, SIGKILL (the default) will terminate the Fuzzball process without saving.

 ## SSL